williamyeny/williamyeny.github.io/content/2025-06-02-photo-screenshot-algorithm/index.md

 Looking good!
 We only missed 6 screenshots[^2] out of almost 3000 images, a 99.8% overall accuracy.
 It's also quite speedy, due to the trick of downsizing the image to 100x100 pixels[^3].

-I quickly shipped this algorithm, and it now runs on the hundreds of millions of receipts Ramp processes a year.
+This lightweight algorithm now runs on the hundreds of millions of receipts Ramp processes a year.

 If this sounded interesting to you, [Ramp is hiring](https://ramp.com/careers)!